MichaelCurrin/dev-cheatsheets/cheatsheets/markdown.md

 ## HTML

-HTML will render in markdown.
-But you will lose any markdown formatting such as headers or line breaks.
+HTML will render in markdown, so you can do things not possible in markdown.

 ```html